Laura Iñiguez, Content Manager at Hirebook

 Only wondering “how to further my career”?” won’t do.
 Take action and determine a career path, your desired position.
-You need to be able to describe your ambitions and goals.
+You need to be able to describe your ambitions and career advancement goals.
 Where do you want to go?
 Where do you need to be next year to get closer to that main goal?
 Once you envision your career goals, set a direction, how will you get there?

 Are you more of an auditory person?
 Find a motivating podcast!
 And play it when you wake up and while you’re getting ready or having your morning coffee.
-Set yourself up for success.
+Set yourself up for career success.

 When working remotely you need to demonstrate your value in a virtual environment, it could be a bit more challenging to be noticeable.
-Whatever you can bring to the table should be recognized, making it easier to have access to internal promotions and advancement opportunities within the company.
+Whatever you can bring to the table should be recognized, making it easier to have access to internal promotions and career advancement opportunities within the company.
 But how?